Skip to main content

 The Model Context Protocol (MCP) is an open protocol that standardizes how applications provide context to large language models (LLMs).
 Learn more at modelcontextprotocol.io.

-Workshop's MCP server exposes all of the methods available in the Workshop API to MCP-compatible clients such as Claude Desktop and LM Studio.
+Workshop's MCP server exposes all of the methods available in the Workshop API to MCP-compatible clients such as Claude Desktop, Claude Code, LM Studio, and Gemini CLI.

 Getting Started